comitanigiacomo/cyberSecurity/underTheWire/century.md

 The goal of this level is to log into the game

-Symply register via ssh to century.underthewire.tech whith `century1` as username and `century1` as password
+Simply register via SSH at `century.underthewire.tech` with the username `century1` and the password `century1`

 ```
 cmd : ssh century1@century.underthewire.tech

 cmd : century1
 ```
+Upon successful login, you will encounter the PowerShell prompt:

 ```
 Windows PowerShell